 Airports in Bali

 Ngurah Rai Airport is located nine miles (13km) south of Denpasar, the capital of Bali.
-Formerly known as Denapsar International Airport, the facility was renamed for a war hero from the Indonesian Revolution in 1946.
+Formerly known as Denapsar International Airport, the facility was renamed after a war hero from the Indonesian Revolution in 1946.

 Flights to Ngurah Rai Airport come from destinations around Asia and the Pacific region, including cities like Bangkok, Singapore, Sydney, Tokyo, Phuket, Hong Kong, Seouls, Brisbane and Taipei.